Vase in the form of an eel trap

 Mark: Red Anchor

-A similar vase is illustrated in "The Cheyne Book of Chelsea China and Pottery (1925) from the Alfred Hutton Collection.
+A similar vase is illustrated in "The Cheyne Book of Chelsea China and Pottery (1925) as exhibited in 1924 from the Alfred Hutton Collection.

 Gift of Richard C. Paine